 RSPO has been working since 2004 to transform the palm oil industry to make sustainable palm oil the norm.
 They believe that achieving 100% certified sustainable palm oil (CSPO) in Europe is both a realistic and vital ambition.
 They are working across the whole industry – from farmers to grocery stores – to get everyone working towards sustainable palm oil.

 To me, I think avoiding mass produced food is important to our health and the health of the planet.
-I’d like to avoid unsustainable palm oil, but it is so widely used that that seems rather impractical at the moment.
+I’d like to avoid palm oil completely.
+Sustainable palm oil would be great, but I wonder if it’s even possible.
+I’d like to see manufacturers listen to the public and turn their backs on palm oil completely.
 The next step would be to see mandatory labelling so that we, as consumers, know if the products that we’re buying contain good or bad palm oil.

 Looking into this issue for this article, I found that I had more questions than answers.
 But one thing is certain, I’ll be looking at labels a bit more closely and becoming a more conscious consumer.